 The fruit being a superfood with many benefits isn't its only pro: the tree itself is also very resistant to disease and pests!

 Valencia orange trees do need between six to eight hours of sunlight though.
 If you have a window that lets in a lot of sunlight, that’s a good spot for your potted tree.
 You can also use a citrus grow lightto maximize the light your tree receives.

 Grow these Amazing Citrus Trees in Pots Now

 There you have it, four of the best and easiest citrus trees in pots that you can grow on your own.
 The sooner you get started, the sooner you can reap their tasty and healthy fruits!

-For more insights into growing citrus trees in pots or containers, check out our helpful posts about citrus container gardening.
+For more insights into growing citrus trees in pots or containers, check out more of the US Citrus blog.

 Growing trees is fun, but if you want to have delicious, seasonal citrus fruit right away, join the Craft Citrus Club!

 Get a curated box of fresh-harvested citrus fruit from South Texas sent to your door every month!